thomasWeise/moptipy/README.md

 - [experiment_own_algorithm_and_problem.py](https://thomasweise.github.io/moptipy/examples/experiment_own_algorithm_and_problem.html) shows how to [implement](#333-applying-an-own-algorithm-to-an-own-problem) some of the core components of our API, namely how a [self-implemented algorithm](#332-define-a-new-algorithm) can be applied to a [self-implemented problem](#331-define-a-new-problem-type).
 - [log_file_jssp.py](https://thomasweise.github.io/moptipy/examples/log_file_jssp.html) showcases the [log file structure](#51-log-files) for single-objective optimization.
 - [mo_example.py](https://thomasweise.github.io/moptipy/examples/mo_example.html) is a simple example for multi-objective optimization: we apply multi-objective RLS to a multi-objective version of the JSSP.
+- [mo_example_nsga2.py](https://thomasweise.github.io/moptipy/examples/mo_example_nsga2.html) the same simple example for multi-objective optimization, but this time using the popular NSGA-II algorithm, which works out better than our multi-objective RLS.
 - [progress_plot.py](https://thomasweise.github.io/moptipy/examples/progress_plot.html) shows how [progress plots](#62-progress-plots) can be generated from a small experiment with the OneMax problem and the 1-dimensional Ising model.
 - [single_run_rls_onemax.py](https://thomasweise.github.io/moptipy/examples/single_run_rls_onemax.html) shows how we can perform a [single run of a single algorithm on a single problem instance](#31-how-to-apply-1-optimization-algorithm-once-to-1-problem-instance).